 The Pioneer system repair project focuses on improving water quality leaving farms in the Pioneer River basin which consists of the Pioneer River and Bakers and Sandy Creek catchments.

-Water quality improvement is achieved through providing up to 50% funding for streambank and gully erosion control (see photographs below) to reduce sediment loads, construction of artificial wetlands and sediment basins on farms to treat water leaving farms by reducing sediment, chemical and nutrient loads, and revegetation of riparian lands.
+Water quality improvement is achieved through providing up to fifty percent of funding for streambank and gully erosion control (see photographs below) to reduce sediment loads, construction of artificial wetlands and sediment basins on farms to treat water leaving farms by reducing sediment, chemical and nutrient loads, and revegetation of riparian lands.
 The Bakers Creek treatment train project on Shane Cowley’s farm and the Racecourse sugar mill wetland restoration and revegetation project are two examples of these works.

 The Bakers Creek treatment train drains an area of approximately 700ha of which the majority landuse is for sugarcane production.
 The landholder had in the past experienced fish kills in his wetland and wanted to prevent this happening in the future.
 In order to improve the runoff water quality entering the wetland, a sediment basin was constructed and bio-retention basin upstream of the wetland to reduce sediment, nutrient and chemical loads in the runoff before it enters the wetland.
 A fishway was added also at the end of the wetland to improve fish migration from Bakers Creek into the wetland.
-More information

 As an added bonus of this project was to increase his on-arm water supply by constructing a 5 ML irrigation sump between the bio-retention basin and wetland that is used to irrigate the cane blocks around the wetland area.
 Now as well as improving the water quality draining into Bakers Creek the landholder has also been able to increase his sugarcane productivity by being able to irrigate these blocks several times over the dry season which he wasn’t able to do previously.